Frequently Asked Questions

 Why did we create these educational series?

 The practice of medicine has changed dramatically over the past 20 years.
-We are two of the founding partners of PCCAB, a large pulmonary, critical care, and sleep medicine practice in the Baltimore metropolitan area.
-Our practice has grown to over 50 clinicians since it was established in 1996.
+We are two of the founding partners of PCCAB, a large pulmonary, critical care, and sleep medicine practice that served the Baltimore metropolitan area between 1996 and 2022 until its acquisition by MedStar Health and University of Maryland medical systems.
 When PCCAB was established, we had only one advanced practitioner (AP) but over time our AP staff has grown to comprise almost half of our clinicians.
 Over the years, we have heard from our physicians and AP staff about one major challenge – the lack of didactic specialty training advanced practitioners receive during their training.
 Simply put, our experience is that when our highly qualified AP’s join our practice either straight out of an AP training program or from a prior position outside of pulmonary and sleep medicine, their basic knowledge of our specialties is inadequate to allow them to independently see patients and make day-to-day clinical decisions.
 AP’s in our practice have traditionally learned the nuances of caring for patients with sleep and pulmonary problems “on the job”.
 While there is no doubt about the value of on the job training, the learning curve is steep and our AP’s have required months of “pairing” with other AP’s and physicians to get up to speed and then several years to feel fully competent and experienced.
 Even after several years, our AP’s still yearn for a comprehensive approach to round out their knowledge base and expertise in our fields.
-Pulmonary and Sleep Academy addresses these educational needs heads on.
+PSA addresses these educational needs heads on.

-How does Pulmonary and Sleep Academy fit into your continuing medical education needs?
+How does PSA fit into your continuing medical education needs?

-To our knowledge, our course is the only comprehensive, online course offered by recognized physician experts in pulmonary and sleep medicine directed at non-specialists such as advanced practitioners, internists, family practice physicians, respiratory therapists, medical students, and resident physicians.
-We start at “the beginning” – that is, we assume our audience has a solid medical background but no special prerequisite knowledge of sleep or pulmonary medicine.
-We begin all of our courses by reviewing the principles underpinning our specialties.
+To our knowledge, PSA is the only comprehensive, online course offered by recognized physician experts in critical care, pulmonary and sleep medicine directed at non-specialists such as advanced practitioners, internists, family practice physicians, respiratory therapists, medical students, and resident physicians.
+We start at “the beginning” – that is, we assume our audience has a solid medical background but no special prerequisite knowledge of critical care, pulmonary or sleep medicine.
+We begin all of our courses by reviewing the principles underpinning these specialties.
 By the time we discuss specific disease states, diagnostic evaluation, and management, you will have a sound understanding of the fundamentals guiding optimal patient care.
 We know your time is precious and believe that an online self-paced course is ideal for your busy schedule.
 Our courses are interactive with ample clinical problems for you to solve with detailed explanations after each problem.
 Our content has been developed over several years and vetted by our own group of advanced practitioners whose suggestions have been incorporated into our content and format.

-The initial two courses we are offering are overviews of Sleep Medicine and Pulmonary Medicine.
-We hope to add other specialties to our course catalog over the next year.
-Our intended audience is advanced practitioners, medical students, physicians, resident physicians, any practitioner desiring a basic review of sleep and pulmonary medicine.
+Our intended audience is advanced practitioners, medical students, physicians, resident physicians, any practitioner desiring a basic review of critical care, pulmonary or sleep medicine.
 The sleep medicine curriculum is also perfect for sleep educators and polysomnographic technologists who wish to advance their training by increasing their knowledge base from the technical elements of sleep to a broad understanding of sleep disorder management.
+The pulmonary and critical care curricula is also ideal for respiratory therapists.

 How do I access the course content?